|

 Once we have learned the basic fundamentals of THE FAITH,

-we have a service responsibility to apply it accurately and promote it with other believers.
+responsibility to apply it accurately and promote it with other believers.

 True Christian unity is based on agreement in the fundamentals of THE FAITH,